Do I Need a Lawyer?

 Begin by asking family members, friends, coworkers, employers, and professionals such as bankers, ministers, doctors, teachers, and social workers.
 Even if a lawyer that has been recommended to you does not have experience with the issue you’re dealing with, they may have a colleague that does!

-Newspapers, Yellow Pages, and other media advertisements can also be useful tools to find an attorney.
+Newspapers, online resources and other media advertisements can also be useful tools to find an attorney.
 Be sure to take notes on the advertisement and ask for clarification if you do decide on a consultation.
 Be sure to ask detailed questions about fees and areas of practice (see: What to Ask/Expect).

 Prepaid Legal Service Plans: